hicsail/zk-NLP/README.md

-by wrapping PyTorch tensors. `print_emp` is a function that produces the final ZK statement for the ZK backend. `compare_tensors` is a function that appends a special comparison function to the ZK statement given two `SecretTensors`, or one `SecretTensor` and PyTorch tensor.
+by wrapping PyTorch tensors. `print_emp` is a function that produces the final ZK statement for the ZK backend. `compare_tensors` is a function that appends a special comparison function to the ZK statement given two `SecretTensors`, or one `SecretTensor` and `PublicTensor`.
 And finally, `miniwizpl.torch` contains overloads for various PyTorch functions that allows the program to simultaneously perform the neural network operations and progressively build up the final ZK statement.

 The next step is to define our neural network model.
 Below is a